Here is a step-by-step process you can use to create your telephone sales script.

 Step 2: Identify the problems that you help to resolve, minimize, or avoid.

-The next step in the process of building your telephone sales script is to identify the problems that you help with.
-You may know these off the top of your head but a good way to create a full list of pain points is to look at each benefit that you provide and think about what problem each benefit helps to resolve.
+The next step in building your telephone sales script is to identify the problems you help solve.
+You may know these off the top of your head, but a good way to create a full list of pain points is to look at each benefit that you provide and think about what problem each benefit helps to resolve.

 Here are some of the problems that we help our customers with: